-The average person poops about once a day, but the normal range can be anywhere from three times a day to three times a week.
-According to a survey by Healthline, about 50% of people poop once a day.
+The average person goes number two about once a day, but the normal range can be anywhere from three times a day to three times a week.
+According to a survey by Healthline, about 50% of people have bowel movements once a day.
 At the ends of the stool spectrum 28% reported going twice a day, while 5.6% said they went once or twice weekly.

 How much should you be pooping?

-So if everyone drops deuces at their own unique intervals, how do you know if you are “regular” or not?
+So if everyone has different bowel habits, how do you know if you are “regular” or not?

 As one of the original philosopher DUDES, Socrates, said, “Know thyself.”

 At this point in your life, you should know your poop pattern.
 Most people go the same number of times a day at a similar time of the day.